 The second example uses the modal verb can.
 Notice how the meaning changes slightly.
 The speaker does not necessarily swim every Tuesday; they’re saying that they are capable of swimming every Tuesday or that the possibility exists for them to swim every Tuesday.
 It’s hypothetical.

 Because modal verbs are auxiliary, they can’t generally be used on their own.
-A modal verb can appear alone only in a sentence only if the main verb is implied because it has previously been established.
+A modal verb can appear alone in a sentence only if the main verb is implied because it has previously been established.

 Yes, I can.